 - Add a Follow-up or Recall: Before AutoRemind Recall Notifications can be sent, enter a Recall or Follow-up in the patient's record.
 The Recall / Follow-up topic demonstrates how recalls work within MacPractice.

-- Set the Preferred Recall Method: After the patient has a recall or follow-up listed, set the Preferred Recall Method pop-up menu to the AutoRemind Notification Profile.
+- Set the Preferred Recall Method: After the patient has a recall or follow-up listed, set the Communication Preference.
 You can set this for an Account by navigating to the Patients Ability > Patient Tab > Communication sub-tab.
 You'll want to ensure their AutoRemind Profile is properly set, and that the Communication Preference is set to the desired method of communication.

 Information on patient account setup for AutoRemind is available in Patient - Reminders.

 An important caveat for clients running MacPractice 11.17 and earlier:

 If you use a Communication Preference and a patient does not have the corresponding field set in the Patient Tab of the Patients Ability, it will cause an error to occur and interrupt sending a batch of Recall Reminders.
 The error will look like this:

 If you see this error, you can click the "Make List" button to generate a list into your Lists Window that will contain the patients who still need Recall Reminders sent to them.
 You can use that List to ensure each of your Patients has the desired Communication Method set in their Patient Tab.